ashokdevtron/devtron-preprod/docs/install/devtron-freemium.md

 {% hint style="warning" %}
 #### Note

-We recommend you to install Devtron on a separate Kubernetes cluster, as Devtron Cluster (the one in which Devtron will be installed) might have critical system services.
+We recommend you to install Devtron on a separate Kubernetes cluster, as the one in which Devtron will be installed might run critical system services.
 Therefore, it should be kept separate from application workloads.
-Please ensure that cluster `kubeconfig` is properly configured and available in your system.
+Ensure that the cluster `kubeconfig` is properly configured and available in your system.

 See [Additional Installation Resources](../reference/) for production infra recommendations, air-gapped installs, blob storage, config overrides, backups, and more.
 {% endhint %}